MichaelGK-sid/CipherChat/README.md

 ## Overview

 CipherChat is a small end-to-end encrypted (E2EE) web messaging application built using Express and MongoDB.
-It allows users to securely register, log in, and exchange encrypted messages with each other — similar in spirit to Signal or WhatsApp, but in a much smaller scope for demonstration purposes.
+It allows users to securely register, log in, and exchange encrypted messages with each other, similar in spirit to Signal or WhatsApp, but in a much smaller scope for demonstration purposes.

 Each user generates a public/private key pair upon first login.
 When one user sends a message to another, the plaintext message is encrypted in the browser using a shared secret key derived via Elliptic-Curve Diffie–Hellman (ECDH), ensuring that messages are stored encrypted on the server.
 Only the recipient, possessing the matching private key, can decrypt and read the message.